18F/gcp-appengine-template/GCP_Provisioning.md

 If asked for details, you can say that you have 4 services which may have up to 3 versions running at once (like during a deploy), requiring at least 12.
 Adding 3 more gives us a bit of breathing room in just in case.
+When you provision the Production GCP Project, double this, because you will be deploying failover instances, thus you'll need at least 2x the IPs.

+If the service is going to scale up, you may have to bump more of these quotas up, so you might ask for that information at this point in time so that you can be ahead of the game.

 ## Google Groups